rajaalebchiri/PromptlyHub/README.md

 - CRUD operations for managing AI prompts.
 - User authentication and management.
 - Supports operations on prompt examples and tags.
+- Swagger documentation is now available for easier API navigation and testing.
+- Database has been migrated to PostgreSQL for better scalability and performance.
+- New feature: Get prompts by category/tag.
+  - Accepts: Category/Tag name
+  - Returns: Prompts belonging to the specified category/tag

 ## Installation